Getter History, Family Crest & Coats of Arms

 The surname Getter was first found in Anjou, a former county, duchy and province centred on the city of Angers in the lower Loire Valley of western France.
 The first records of the were found in a village in the department of Maine-et-Loire, in the canton and district of Barepéau.

-Important Dates for the Getter family
+Early History of the Getter family

 This web page shows only a small excerpt of our Getter research.
 Another 41 words (3 lines of text) are included under the topic Early Getter History in all our PDF Extended History products and printed products wherever possible.